Last updated 16/09/2021

-Your health and that of fellow travellers is important to Amsterdam Schiphol Airport.
-Therefore they ask you to read these instructions before your travels.
-Check Schiphol.nl for the latest information about flights to Amsterdam and always visit your airline’s website to confirm any additional rules that may apply.
+Your health and that of fellow travellers is important to Amsterdam Airport Schiphol.
+Please read these instructions before your travels, check Schiphol.nl for the latest information about flights to Amsterdam, and always visit your airline’s website to confirm any additional rules that may apply.

 Getting around in Amsterdam

 Public transport is used for essential travel only.
 Allow for extra journey time - that way, if a bus or train is too crowded, you can wait and take the next one.
 People aged 13 and older must wear a non-medical face mask on public transport.
 This applies to train (NS), bus, metro, tram and ferry services (GVB) and taxis (TCA).
 Taxis can be booked in advance.
 However, hailing is still possible.

 Hosting meetings and events is currently not allowed.
 However, should you require information on how to host a safe meeting in the future, see below examples of how venues in Amsterdam do everything they can to make you feel safe and welcome:

 Find the right venue for your meeting, conference or convention by using our Venue Finder.

 Hotels (accommodation and meeting facilities)

 Hotels in Amsterdam are welcoming guests.
-They follow the measures and guidelines from the government and are committed to offering a safe and comfortable stay.
+They follow government measures and guidelines and are committed to offering a safe and comfortable stay.
 However, hotel restaurants are closed and room service is not available.
 Check hotel websites for availability and any specific procedures.